MitchellTesla/Ethereum_2.0/README.md

 <p align="center">
   <img src="MTeslaEthereumlogo.png" alt="demo" />
 </p>

+This repository is under research and development, and should not be treated as Production-Ready**

 Ethereum is a permissionless, non-hierarchical network of computers (nodes) which build and come to consensus on an ever-growing series of "blocks", or batches of transactions, known as the blockchain.
 Reference: DevLab3 repo for more libraries of Solidity smart-contracts and reference documentation.

 # Check 'Projects' for more information on the Ξthereum 2.0